Gamesh/vqmod-wiki/Troubleshooting.md

 *vQmod scripts don't seem to be working.*

 Check the following:
-  * Is the engine installed?
+  * Is the vQmod engine installed?
 Did you run the installer?
+  * Do you have the latest version from the [vqmod.com](http://vqmod.com) website?
   * If you recently upgraded opencart, you will need to re-run the vQmod installer.
 You must always re-run the vQmod installer after upgrading opencart as the index.php files are overwritten and must be re-modified with the vQmod code.
+  * If you recently upgraded vQmod, you may need to re-run the vQmod installer again as sometimes it will update it's own code in the index.php.
   * Does the vqmod/vqcache folder have any files in it?
-If not then be sure you installed vQmod and check the vqcache folder permissions are 755 or 777.
+If not then be sure you installed vQmod and check the vqcache folder permissions are 755 or 775 or 777.
+Try each one until it works.
-  * Check the vqmod/logs folder for any files and see where the script errors are.
+  * Check the vqmod/logs folder for any files and see where the script errors are, then track down the author of the individual script and ask them for assistance.

 *I see an error on my site referring to ".../vqmod/vqcache/xxx.php"*